-- Multiple mailers sent directly to customer. - Targeted marketing in local publications. - Advertising on billboards in high-traffic areas.
+- Multiple mailers sent directly to customer - Targeted marketing in local publications - Advertising on billboards in high-traffic areas - Staff presence and engagement at outreach events

 Radio, online and billboard advertisement campaigns began in March 2023.
-As of May 2024, there have been more than health permits
+To date, there have been more than 21 million impressions from paid media campaigns related to enrollment.